Tetra2E/alx-low_level_programming/0x02-functions_nested_loops/README.md

-I forgot to add a readme
+I need to update my readme so that I will be able to commit my github